spokenaac/capacitor-mlkit-digitalink-plugin/README.md

   * verify error if we send non-numerical coordinate data for x, y, or t
   * verify error if we send any kind of number for t
   * verify non-error if we send any kind of number for x or y
+  * verify non-error if we send time along with x and y
+  * verify success response sent to client
   * draw a bunch of things and see if it breaks?
 * erase()
   * mess around with drawing/erasing/drawing/erasing, see if it can break with any certain combination